ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer-views.md

 ## Click-to-filter capabilities

-With Explorer, you can apply a filter in a click.
+With Explorer (and real-time detections), you can apply a filter in a click.
 Click an item in the legend, and that item becomes a filter for the report.
 For example, suppose we are looking at the Malware view in Explorer:

 ![Go to Threat management \> Explorer](media/cab32fa2-66f1-4ad5-bc1d-2bac4dbeb48c.png)